 This remote site can be accessed by floatplane or a primitive 3 mile hiking trail that begins at saltwater just east of coghill point.
 Floatplane access is typically a 50-minute flight from Anchorage or an hour from Cordova.
 The 3 mile trail to the cabin can be rough and poorly marked at times.
 Users of the trail should be familiar with arduous Alaska backcountry travel thru thick brush and able to navigate rough terrain.
 Guests are responsible for their own travel arrangements and safety, and must bring several of their own amenities including sleeping pads, sleeping bags, cook stove, toilet paper, pots and utensils as well as some form of water purification.

 The cabin is a 16x16-foot A-frame with a main floor and a sleeping loft.
 It accommodates up to six guests and comes equipped with wooden bunks, a kerosene heating stove, a table, benches and an outhouse with a pit toilet.

-No water, electricity or fuel for the heater is provided.
+No water, electricity, toilet paper, or fuel for the heater is provided.
 Guests are responsible for bringing their own drinking water, kerosene for heater (typically ~1 gallon/ day is sufficent), a cook stove, flashlights or lanterns, bedding, mattresses, toilet paper, garbage bags, cookware, dishes and utensils.